 The many years of relationships built up by the theatre arts tutors result in students getting involved in a wide range of external professional events such as the Lakes International Comic Arts Festival, Kendal Mountain Festival and partnering with venues and organisations like The Brewery Arts Centre and The Old Laundry Theatre.

-Production, Theatre & Events utilise dedicated performance spaces, The Box and the new Wildman Street Studios – both of which boast top of the range technical facilities and industry standard equipment specially designed to host theatre and events.
+Theatre & Event Technology utilise dedicated performance spaces, The Box and the new Wildman Street Studios – both of which boast top of the range technical facilities and industry standard equipment specially designed to host theatre and events.
 Our passionate industry trained tutors have a wealth of professional experience and strong industry links.

 Meet your tutor